 Anadin Ultra is also marketed as:

-Flarin is a well-advertised branded version of ibuprofen 200mg, which is sold as soft capsules.
+Flarin is a well-advertised branded version of Ibuprofen 200mg, sold as soft capsules.
 With its marketing, Flarin specifically targets patients who look for medicine to manage joint pain and inflammation.

 What stands out about Flarin is the price, which stands at over £9, making it one of the most expensive ibuprofen products on the market.